w3f/polkadot-wiki/docs/learn/learn-opengov.md

 modern advancements.
 For example, in Governance v1 all referenda carry the same weight as only one referenda can be voted on at a time and the voting period can last multiple weeks.
 This results in the system favoring careful consideration of very few proposals, as opposed to broad consideration of many.
-With that being said, Governance v2 is here!
+With that being said, OpenGov (also referred to as Governance v2) is here!

-Governance v2 or Gov2 changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile in order to dramatically increase the number of collective decisions the system is able to make.
+OpenGov changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile in order to dramatically increase the number of collective decisions the system is able to make.

-**Gov2 is set to launch on Kusama following the final professional audit of its code.
-Once tested on Kusama, a proposal will be made for it to be deployed on Polkadot.**
+**OpenGov is launched on Kusama.
+After rigorous testing and improvements on Kusama, a proposal will be made for it to be deployed on Polkadot.**

 The following content will begin by walking through many of the core principles of governance on the